taichi/modernjs/modernjs.en.md

 `eslint-import-resolver-node` can work with` eslint-plugin-import` to customize how to find `import` modules.

-As for what I mean, in my project I have stored application code and test code in separate directories `src` and `test` respectively.
+As for what I mean, in my project, I have stored application code and test code in separate directories `src` and `test` respectively.

 On this test code side, when you do `import` application code, it is very painful to write` import world from '../../src/hello/world";`
-In order to avoid it, by setting `NODE_PATH=src` when executing the test code, we do not need to write that `../../src/`part.
+To avoid it, by setting `NODE_PATH=src` when executing the test code, we do not need to write that `../../src/`part.

 It uses `eslint-import-resolver-node` to inform` eslint-plugin-import` about this.